stainlesteel/stainlesteel.github.io/_site/README.md

 features:
 - blog
-- easy deployment (literally just html, css and js)
+- JEKYLL (easy configuration)
+- easy deployment (its jekyll so you can put it on gh pages for free)
 - pico css (good design and responsiveness built-in)
 - better buttons with js